netspective-labs/sql-aide/lib/notebook/README.md

       data or provide limited (e.g. first N rows instead of all rows) data for testing flows.

-## Action-based Notebooks
+## Command Notebooks with Cells as action classes

-Notebooks use builder pattern for preparing and configuring action classes that operate as a pipe.
+Notebooks use builder pattern for preparing and configuring Command classes that operate as a pipe.